EffiSciencesResearch/ML4G/readme.md

 This repo contains the instructions for the ML for Good seminar proposed by EffiSciences for French speaking students and researchers interested in AI safety.

 We take over the program of the Redwood Research mlab which lasts 4 weeks.
-We think it is possible to see the essence of the program in 10 days: 7 days of training and 3 days of projects.
+We think it is possible to see the essence of the program in 10 days: 7 days of training and 3 days of projects

 The program is aimed at beginners in machine learning, but is quite ambitious, and we hope that even advanced students will enjoy participating in this program.